Dallas-Fort Worth Airport Guide

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

-- American Airlines Admiral's Club - Location: Terminal A - across from Gate A24.
-Lounge Access: Pay at the Door (US$ 50.00) • Admiral's Club Membership.
+- American Airlines Admirals Club - Location: Terminal A - across from Gate A24.
+Lounge Access: Pay at the Door (US$ 59.00) • Admirals Club Membership.

-- American Airlines Admiral's Club - Location: Terminal B - between Gates B5 and B6.
-Lounge Access: Pay at the Door (US$ 50.00) • Admiral's Club Membership.
+- American Airlines Admirals Club - Location: Terminal B - between Gates B5 and B6.
+Lounge Access: Pay at the Door (US$ 59.00) • Admirals Club Membership.

-- American Airlines Admiral's Club - Location: Terminal C - between Gates C19 and C20.
-Lounge Access: Pay at the Door (US$ 50.00) • Admiral's Club Membership.
+- American Airlines Admirals Club - Location: Terminal C - between Gates C19 and C20.
+Lounge Access: Pay at the Door (US$ 59.00) • Admirals Club Membership.

-- American Airlines Admiral's Club - Location: Terminal D - 5th level, between Gates D23 and D24.
-Lounge Access: Pay at the Door (US$ 50.00) • Admiral's Club Membership.
+- American Airlines Admirals Club - Location: Terminal D - 5th level, between Gates D23 and D24.
+Lounge Access: Pay at the Door (US$ 59.00) • Admirals Club Membership.

 - Centurion Lounge - Location: Terminal D, Airside, Mezzanine Level, opposite Gate D17.
-Hours: 5:30AM - 10:00PM.
-Lounge Access: Lounge Access: American Express® Card Members can purchase a one day pass.
+Lounge Access: Lounge Access: American Express® Card Members can purchase a one day pass for US$50.
 Access is complimentary for Platinum and Centurion cardholders.

-- Delta Airlines Sky Club - Location: Terminal E, near Gate E10.
-Lounge Access: Pay at the Door (US$50.00) • Delta Sky Club Membership.
+- Delta Sky Club - Location: Terminal E, near Gate E10.
+Lounge Access: Pay at the Door (US$59.00) • Delta Sky Club Membership.

-USO Lounge - The USO offers a lounge to members of the military and their families.
+USO Lounge - The USO offers a lounge that is free of charge to members of the US military and their families.
 Amenities include: WiFi, Video Games, TV Lounge, Toiletries, Snacks, Sleeping Area, Computers and a Child Care Area.
-Location: Terminal B, Gate 15 (airside).
-Hours: 8am - 1030pm.
-There is a smaller USO lounge located in Terminal D, near Gate 22 (airside).
-Hours: 8am - 5pm.
+Location: Terminal B, Airside, Gate 15.
+Hours: 8:00AM - 10:30PM (Daily).
+There is a smaller USO lounge located in Terminal D, Airside, near Gate 22.
+Hours: 8:00AM - 5:30PM.

 If sleeping in Dallas Airport does not appeal to you, there are hotels at the airport:

 - Grand Hyatt DFW - Located inside the airport in Terminal D. Free access via SkyLink and Terminal Link from all terminals.
-Day rooms are offered from 9am-5pm (subject to availability).
+Day rooms are offered from 9:00AM - 5:00PM (subject to availability).

 - Hyatt Regency DFW - Located adjacent to Terminal C. Free 24-hr shuttle service to all DFW terminals.
 For airport pick-up, call 972-453-1234 or use the courtesy phone in baggage claim.
 You can also request pick-up by text only at 469-502-8261.
 Text should include full name, terminal, gate number, and number in your party.
 Pick-up is on the terminals’ lower level.

-- Hyatt Place Hotel - A new 137-room hotel located near the south end of DFW in Southgate Plaza, due to open early 2016.
+- Hyatt Place DFW - A new 137-room hotel located near the south end of DFW in Southgate Plaza.

-To find a cheap room, there is a list of hotels near DFW Airport on Tripadvisor that can be sorted by price.
+To see more options there is a list of hotels near DFW Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - Baggage Carts - Located throughout the terminal.
 Rate: unknown.